Displaying items by tag: biodiversity

 - sampling plot

-New digital maps outline precious pockets of remaining U.S. biodiversity and the threats they face
+New digital maps outline precious pockets of remaining US biodiversity and the threats they face

 The endangered Indiana bat is among threatened and endangered species in Great Smoky Mountains National Park.
 U.S. Fish and Wildlife Service